damienjacques/gurugis/README.md

 experimental](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)
 <!-- badges: end -->

-The goal of gurugis is to provide a series of functions useful to the advanced GIS spatial analysis workflow.
+The goal of gurugis is to provide a series of functions useful to advanced GIS spatial analysis workflow.

 ## Installation